drm317/FullStackBankingReference/README.md

-# SecureBank - Banking Application
+# Banking Application

-A secure, full-stack banking application built with Node.js, React, MongoDB, and deployed on Azure.
-This project demonstrates modern web development practices, security patterns, and cloud deployment strategies.
+A full stack banking application using Node.js, React, MongoD for deployment on Azure.

 ## Features